longregen/linnix/docs/onboarding.md

 *   A process threatens system stability (e.g., fork bomb, OOM risk).
 *   A "Grey Failure" pattern is detected (e.g., slow memory leak).

+## Pilot Success Criteria

+We define a successful pilot by the following outcomes:

+1.  **Deployment**: Linnix is deployed to at least one Kubernetes cluster or 5+ VMs.
+2.  **Health**: `linnix doctor` reports all green checks.
+3.  **Value**: At least one "useful" insight or circuit breaker action is recorded.
+4.  **Feedback**: The team provides feedback on at least 3 insights (via Slack or CLI).

 ## Data Flow & Privacy

 **What leaves the node by default**: Nothing.
 All analysis is local.